tkrojer/pandda_inspect_tools/README.md

 ![](https://github.com/tkrojer/pandda_inspect_tools/blob/main/images/Slide2.png)

 Nothing much will happen (though at some point in the future I will try to make the interface a bit more chatty).
 Use the "event selection" dropdown (1) to select which events you want to see, then press "Go" (2).
+You can use the buttons in the "Toggle maps" secton to turn different kinds of maps on and off.</br>
 Note: you can use the "Annotation" box at the bottom of the panel to annotate events.
 Every annotation will be stored in pandda_inspect_events.csv and you can use the "event selection" dropdown to only look at subsets.

 ![](https://github.com/tkrojer/pandda_inspect_tools/blob/main/images/Slide3.png)